 Which Potatoes Are Best For Air Frying

 All potatoes are not created equal.
 Therefore, you cannot air fry any potatoes.
-There are several types of potatoes you can air fry.
+There are several types of potatoes you can use to make this air fryer garlic parmesan potatoes recipes.

 Russet Potatoes